peinser/peppol-directory-cache/README.md

 - [ ] Implement explicit cache purging controls for specific query arguments.
 - [ ] Add scripts for initial load and cache management.
+- [ ] PVC allocation for the nginx cache.

 ## References